pshah116/Triple-Ten-Projects/Manhattan AirBnB Project/README.md

 The original data was one Google spreadsheet file provided by TripleTen, it includes:

--	'Air BnB listing.xlsx': each row corresponds to one listing on Airbnb in September 2022

 -	'data_dictionary': summary of field titles

 -	'listings': unique listings available with available data

 -	'calendar': listings with upcoming availabilities

+  You can access the raw file [HERE](https://docs.google.com/spreadsheets/d/1FqcWY7wj30FHoBRBgUvgZMUSxJtQ5u4OiDVtZmZed0Q/edit?usp=sharing)

 ## Table of Contents: